-This shredded chicken taco recipe is made in a crock pot and loaded with tons of flavor.
+This shredded Crock Pot chicken tacos is the best way to make chicken tacos and is loaded with tons of flavor.
 Perfectly shredded chicken, slowly cooked in salsa and spices makes the best filling for your next taco night.
 Finish off with your favorite toppings and rice.
 This easy chicken taco recipe is one you are sure to enjoy!

 If there was one thing we are sure to make in our house over and over again, It's tacos!
 Tacos just never get old and there are so many different ways you can prepare them.

-Beef, chicken, fish, pork, and even just sweet potatoes.
+Beef, chicken, fish, pork, and even just sweet potato tacos.
 You can turn just about anything into a taco.

-This chicken taco meat can also be served with cilantro lime rice, pineapple mango salsa, or a roasted tomatillo salsa.
+This chicken taco meat can also be served with cilantro lime rice, pineapple mango salsa, homemade enchilada sauce, or a roasted tomatillo salsa.
 The options are endless!
 It's a family favorite because everyone can prepare it in their favorite way.

 Chicken: This recipe calls for chicken breast but thighs can also be used.

 Spices: What gives this chicken such great flavor is the combination of spices.
-If you do not have any of these on hand, taco seasoning packet will do but will not give he same flavors.
+If you do not have any of these on hand, a taco seasoning packet will do but will not give the same flavors.

 Toppings: Consider fresh toppings to serve with this chicken.
-Few ideas are; cilantro, avocado, lettuce, olives, tomatoes, sour cream and Cotija cheese.
+A few ideas are; cilantro, avocado, lettuce, olives, tomatoes, sour cream, and Cotija cheese.

 Rice: Save the juice from the chicken and use it in place of water to make rice.

-Place chicken in the crock pot and brush on the olive oil.
+Step 1: Place chicken in the crock pot and brush on the olive oil.
 Sprinkle the salt and pepper all over and allow to sit while you prepare the other ingredients.
+(Image 1).

-Add in the diced onions, garlic and diced tomatoes.
+Step 2: Add in the diced onions, garlic, and diced tomatoes.
+(Image 2).

-Add in the salsa, all the spices, liquid smoke and brown sugar.
+Step 3: Add in the salsa, all the spices, liquid smoke, and brown sugar.
+(Image 3).

-Use a spatula and mix it all together.
+Step 4: Use a spatula and mix it all together.
 Cover with the lid and set on low for 6-8 hours.
+(Image 4).

-If there is too much moisture, it will make a soggy taco.
+💡Pro Tip: If there is too much moisture, it will make a soggy taco.
+Make sure to get as much juice and moisture out of the chicken as possible.

-Add in 1 cup of uncooked rice and bring to a boil.
+Step 8: Add 1 cup of uncooked rice and bring to a boil.

-When done, remove from heat and fluff with a fork.
+Step 10: When done, remove from heat and fluff with a fork.
+(Image 8).

 If there is not enough juice to make the rice just add water or chicken broth until you have 2 total cups.